oksanalim/tokenized_platform_requirements/README.md

 - API Documentation (OpenAPI)

 ## Repository Structure
-- `docs/` → Business & regulatory documents
+- `docs/` → for business/regulatory documents, diagrams, and other markdowns.
-- `data/` → Sample transactions, SQL queries
+- `data/` → for sample transactions and any CSV or SQL files.
-- `dashboards/` → Power BI risk analysis
+- `dashboards/` → for OpenAPI or other API docs.
-- `api/` → Payment API specification
+- `api/` → for BI or dashboard configuration files, images, or instructions.

 ## Key Deliverables
 - [Business Requirements Document (PDF)](docs/Business_Requirements_Document.pdf)